killdash9/MacClam/README.md

     chmod +x MacClam.sh
     ./MacClam.sh

-This will bootstrap by building the lastest versions of ClamAV and fswatch from source.
-Using crontab, it will schedule a full file system scan once a week and check for signatures once a day.
+This will bootstrap MacClam by building the lastest versions of ClamAV and fswatch from source.
+It will schedule a full file system scan once a week and update signatures once a day.
 It also sets up live monitoring for the $HOME and /Applications directories.
 Each of these things can be configured by modifying script variables and re-running the script.

 ## Usage ##

-Run `./MacClam.sh` with no arguments at any time to check for updates to software or virus signatures.
-Run it with file or directory arguments to manually scan those files or directories.
+`./MacClam.sh` does the following:

+* Builds clamd and fswatch from source if needed
+* Schedules regular signature updates and full scans in crontab
+* Updates clamd signatures
+* Starts live monitoring services clamd and fswatch if not already running

+`./MacClam.sh /path/to/file_or_directory`

+Does everything previously listed, and then runs clamscan on the given file or directory.

+`./MacClam.sh uninstall`

+Uninstalls MacClam.

 ## Customization ##